Flood and storm financial advice and support

 - Emergency re-establishment payments.

-The emergency relief payment may be available for up to seven days after the emergency event.
+Emergency relief assistance may be available.
 A one-off payment is provided to help meet immediate needs, including emergency food, shelter, clothing, medication and accommodation.
 More information can be found on the DFFH website.

 If you have been personally impacted by a flood or storm event contact your local council to discuss your needs and relief supports available.